zopiolabs/zopio/README.md

 - ⭐️ Star us on GitHub to show your support
 - 💬 [Join the discussion](https://github.com/zopiolabs/zopio/discussions)

+## 📄 License

+Zopio uses a dual licensing structure:

+- **Core Framework**: [Business Source License 1.1 (BSL)](./LICENSE) - Source available with production use restrictions for 3 years, then automatically converts to Apache 2.0
+- **Marketplace Plugins**: [MIT License](./marketplace/LICENSE) - Open source for community contributions

+For more details about contributing, please see our [Contributor License Agreement](./CLA.md).

-Let’s shape the future of business frameworks, together!
+Let's shape the future of business frameworks, together!